Cover

 Spinal alignment for our tester in the side position was good, noting that his shoulders could have sunk in a bit more.
 As a result, the top part of his spine was forced to curve slightly.
 While that might not be a major issue for most people, those who sleep primarily on their sides might want to explore other mattresses.

-The pocketed coils of the Saatva mattress are primarily responsible for spinal alignment, so lighter people might want to choose the Plush Soft version of the mattress, as their lighter weight might not compress the coils enough on firmer versions.
+The pocket springs of the Saatva mattress are primarily responsible for spinal alignment, so lighter people might want to choose the Plush Soft version of the mattress, as their lighter weight might not compress the coils enough on firmer versions.

 Achieving good spinal alignment for stomach sleepers can often be trickier as the hips can tend to sink down too far with some mattresses, but our tester felt well supported in this position, and his back was not forced to over-arch.
 Lighter and somewhat heavier individuals should have a similar experience.
 Overall, we felt that the Saatva mattress is a solid choice for those who spend a lot of sleep time on their stomachs.
 Again, those over about 250 lbs. might instead choose the Firm version of the Saatva bed to better support hips with stronger coils.